TOAST-DOCS/Container-Kubernetes/en/user-guide.md

 ```

 > [Caution]
 > A block storage created by dynamic provisioning cannot be deleted from the web console.
 It is not automatically deleted along with a cluster being deleted.
-Therefore, before a cluster is deleted, PVC must be deleted first; otherwise, you may be charged for pvc usage.
-The reclaimPolicy of PVC created by dynamic provisioning is configured with 'Delete' by default, by which deleting PVC only causes the deletion of PV and block storage as well.
+Therefore, before a cluster is deleted, all PVCs must be deleted first; otherwise, you may be charged for PVC usage.
+The reclaimPolicy of PVC created by dynamic provisioning is set to `Delete` by default, so deleting only the PVC will also delete the PV and block storage.

 ### Mounting PVC to Pods

 To mount PVC to a pod, mount information must be defined at the pod manifest.
-Enter pvc name to use for `spec.volumes.persistenVolumeClaim.claimName`; enter paths to mount for `spec.containers.volumeMounts.mountPath`.
+Enter the PVC name to use in `spec.volumes.persistenVolumeClaim.claimName`; enter paths to mount in `spec.containers.volumeMounts.mountPath`.

-In the example as blow, pvc created with dynamic provisioning is mounted to `/usr/share/nginx/html` of the pod.
+In the following example, a PVC created with static provisioning is mounted to `/usr/share/nginx/html` of the pod.

 ```yaml
 # pod-pvc.yaml